ClusterHQ/flocker/docs/gettingstarted/mysql-example.rst

 Launch MySQL
 ============

-Download and save the following configuration files to your ``flocker-mysql`` (or any empty) directory:
+Download and save the following configuration files to your ``flocker-mysql`` directory:

 :download:`mysql-application.yml`